 Following the US Conference of Catholic Bishops adoption of the 2002 Charter for the Protection of Children and Young People, the Diocese of Lansing turned the allegation over to the Washtenaw County Prosecutor’s Office in 2003; the newly-created Diocesan Review Board also reviewed the matter.
 But since the Review Board’s jurisdiction is limited to sexual abuse of minors, their investigation was also limited to determining whether the victim was a minor at the time of the alleged events.
 The Review Board concluded that Fr Egan’s victim was an adult and thus closed their inquiry.
 Meanwhile, county prosecutors dropped the case due to the statute of limitations.

 The Diocese of Lansing became aware of a second allegation against Fr.
 Egan in August 2014 when a diocesan priest informed curial staff that he had been approached by a man in his early-20s alleging unusual activity by Fr Egan during boxing sessions.
-The priest reported that rather than box, Fr.
-Egan had wanted to be hit in various parts of his body, including his face and genitals and that the man had sensed Fr.
-Egan was becoming sexually excited when this would happen.

 After receiving the allegation, the representatives of the Diocesan administration promptly investigated and imposed appropriate restrictions on Fr Egan’s activities.
 By formal letter in September 2014, Fr.
 Egan was prohibited from participating in any boxing events or ministering to the young in settings other than classrooms or churches.